 I’m going to let you into a little secret, ok?
 Lagunas de Chacahua, Oaxaca.
 That’s it, that’s the secret.

-Chacahua – with its national park status – is remote, off the beaten path and there’s not a high-rise hotel in sight.
-In the national park, there are miles of beaches, perfect surfing waves lagoons, mangroves and a whole host of wildlife.
+Instead, there’s miles of beaches and perfect surfing waves.
+With lagoons, mangroves and a whole host of wildlife to boot.
 And, in the heart of it all is a small town of just over 400 people who live and work in the beachfront cabanas and restaurants.

 So, if you’re looking for a place that’s unspoiled, raw and real, then Chacahua Mexico is the place for you.
+And you best visit soon, because the secret is getting out, it won’t stay under the radar forever!

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.